Romayne/Annotations-Discovery-from-phpdoc/README.markdown

 Known Issues
 ====================

 Within phpdoc it is important to use @ annotation as all lower case with a space following the @ symbol.
 Files that are being read using Annotations::discover(); should contain a single class definition.
+Unit tests might not resolve include paths since they were written to run inside phpStorm with a run configuration scope of "directory".

 Copyright and Ownership
 ====================